abinashpun/abinashpun.github.io/_datascience/2023-05-04-DataStructure.md

 # Hash Table or Hash Map
 ## Definition
-- Stores data with **key value pairs**.
+- A hash table is a data structure that stores **key value pairs**.
 - **Hash functions** accept a key and return an output unique only to that specific key.
     - This is known as hashing, which is the concept that an input and an output have a one-to-one correspondence to map information.
     - Hash functions return a unique address in memory for that data.

 ## What you need to know
 - Designed to optimize searching, insertion, and deletion.
-- Hash collisions are when a hash function returns the same output for two distinct inputs.
+- **Hash collisions** are when a hash function returns the same output for two distinct inputs.
     - All hash functions have this problem.
     - This is often accommodated for by having the hash tables be very large.
 - Hashes are important for **associative arrays and database indexing**.